Helpmonks/docs/docs/api/marketing/auto_remove.md

 ### Important Note

-Use "user_id" to add one user or "user_ids" to add multiple users to a distribution list.
+Use "user_id" to remove one user or "user_ids" to remove multiple users from a campaign.

 ### Example

 ```
 {
-    "list_id" : "934875p9o4j5p9095ul4k5j",
+    "campaign_id" : "934875p9o4j5p9095ul4k5j",
     "user_id" : "73958uk2hyuiy234857"
 }
 ```